IGVF/atomic-workflows/CONTRIBUTING.md

 	-  `spec.md`  with the assay sequencing library specification (defined with  [`seqspec`](https://github.com/IGVF/seqspec))
 	-  `example.ipynb`  a Google Colab notebook executing the atomic workflow

-**Note**: If you are unfamilar with pull requests, you find more information on the [GitHub help page.](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests)
+**Note**: If you are unfamilar with pull requests, you can find more information on the [GitHub help page.](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests)